pointw-dev/envarna/src/doc-generator/src/how-to/settings-classes.md

 ### Field decorators
 > lines 4, 7, 10
-* each setting is a field in the class, and must be decorated with `@settings`
+* each setting is a field in the class, and must be decorated with `@setting`
 * decorators provide the validation rule for the incoming environment variable to be applied to the field
   * malformed environment variables cause an early rejection at startup
 * basic decorators are shown in the example, one of